-Accessibility Statement
+Accessibility

-View the ASU Online Student Accessibility (https://asuonline-dev.asu.edu/qm-template/CanvasQM/qm-accessibility.html) page to review accessibility statements for common tools and resources used in ASU Online courses.
+View the ASU Online Student Accessibility page to review accessibility statements for common tools and resources used in ASU Online courses.

 If you need academic accommodations or special consideration of any kind to get the most out of this class, please let me know at the beginning of the course.
-If you have a disability and need a reasonable accommodation for equal access to education at ASU, please call Disability Resources for Students (DRC).
+If you have a disability and need reasonable accommodation for equal access to education at ASU, please call Disability Resources for Students (DRC).
 The site can be found at eoss.asu.edu/drc.
 Instructors cannot provide accommodations without authorization from the DRC.